AndreaPandolfi/ASLA.jl/README.md

 Bayesian Gibbs sampler for GLMMs with Polya Gamma augmentation.

 The function `PGgibbs_GLMMs(df::DataFrame, f::FormulaTerm, n_iter::Integer; kwargs...)` returns MCMC posterior samples.
+The construction of the design matrix from the FormulaTerm is done with the [MixedModels.jl](https://github.com/JuliaStats/MixedModels.jl) package.

 The algorithms in this package are presented in: